The College refectory serves hot meals, snacks, cold food and drinks during the morning and lunch breaks, and also breakfast before school.

 A pre-order bag lunch is available.
 Boys may order this before school and are given a numbered ticket.
 They then have first priority access to the refectory at morning break and lunchtime.

-Boys in Lower line are not allowed to use cash in the refectory.
+Boys are not allowed to use cash in the refectory.